 Union make force

-Although there are many proposals to improve Bitcoin's scalability (in fact there is an event that is taking place in different parts of the planet where they propose dozens of ideas and anyone who wishes can come to propose theirs), with this article you have been able to understand what the problem of scalability is and how it is a matter of time before Bitcoin not only solves it but possibly reaches levels never seen before on other systems.
+Although there are many proposals to improve Bitcoin's scalability (in factthere is an event that is taking place in different parts of the planet where dozens of ideas are proposed and anyone who wishes can come to propose their own), with this article you have been able to understand What is it the problem of scalability and how it is a matter of time before Bitcoin not only solves it but possibly reaches levels never seen before in other systems.